 Applying an automation testing solution that combines Functional Testing & Visual Testing in one

-Applying now the Interactive Visual Testing
+Applying now the functional-visual testing

-With Interactive Visual Testing you are combining the Functional Testing and Visual Testing in one test.
+With functional-visual testing you are combining the Functional Testing and Visual Testing in one test.
 Instead of relying on the code that displays your UI, it interacts directly with the visuals of the UI itself.
 The core concept is to interact with the application in the same way as a human user would do.
 In other words, the user can use the application without any hurdles.
 As for the Visual Testing, a test failure will emerge, caused by the many occurring UI problems.

 Demonstrating the strengths

-Interactive Visual Testing has many other advantages in comparison to automation testing solutions using code-based object detection.
+Functional-visual testing has many other advantages in comparison to automation testing solutions using code-based object detection.

 · It is platform and technology independent: